deepcharles/ruptures/CONTRIBUTING.md

 In all following steps, it is highly recommended to use a virtual environment.

+### Install the requirements

+Several packages are needed to compile, format and test the code.
+They are listed in `requirements-dev.txt` and can be installed with the following command.

 ### Install the development version

 It is important that you contribute to the latest version of the code.